sleepy762/lucidloader/README.md

 To install the boot manager, simply run the installer script (installer.sh) as root.
 A new boot entry will be created with efibootmgr and the boot manager will be run the next time the device is started.

-To update the boot manager, it is as simple as running the installer script again.
+To update the boot manager, run `make distclean && make` and then run the installer script again.
 The configuration file will stay unchanged.

 See [CONFIGURING.md](CONFIGURING.md) to see how to write the config file.